On Born's conjecture about optimal distribution of charges for an infinite ionic crystal: Introduction and setting

 Let us also recall related work for optimal lattice configurations for systems with the same kind of particles.
 The studies of lattice theta functions and Epstein zeta functions are originally due to Krazer and Prym \cite{KrazerPrym} and Epstein \cite{Epstein1}.
 Later, the problem of minimizing the Epstein zeta function among two-dimensional Bravais lattices with a fixed density was studied by Rankin \cite{Rankin}, Ennola \cite{Eno2}, Cassels \cite{Cassels} and Diananda \cite{Diananda} (see also the recent review \cite{Henn}).
 They proved the optimality of the triangular lattice (also called Abrikosov lattice in the context of superconductivity).
 Montgomery \cite{Mont} proved the optimality of the triangular lattice, among Bravais lattices with a fixed density, for the lattice theta function $X\mapsto \theta_X(\alp)$, see also \cite[Appendix A.2.]{NonnenVoros}.
 This result and its consequence \cite{CohnKumar} has been used to show that the triangular configuration is a ground state of total interaction energy for a class of interaction potentials.
 Let us cite the works of Sandier and Serfaty \cite{Sandier_Serfaty} on Coulomb gases and superconductivity and their consequences for the logarithmic energy on the $2$-sphere in \cite{Betermin:2014rr}, but also the work of Aftalion, Blanc and Nier \cite{AftBN} on Bose-Einstein Condensates and that of Nonnenmacher-Voros \cite{NonnenVoros} on chaotic maps over a torus phase space.
 Furthermore, Montgomery's result was used by the first author and Zhang in \cite{Betermin:2014fy,BetTheta15} in order to prove the optimality of the triangular lattice at high density for more general interaction energies.
+Furthermore, the authors also used this result in order to prove the optimality of the triangular lattice for radially symmetric, spatially extended particles interacting via a radial potential in \cite{BetKnuepfspatiallyextended}.
 In dimensions three, as recalled in \cite[Section 2.5]{Blanc:2015yu}, the proof of the Sarnak-Str\"ombergsson conjecture \cite{SarStromb} about the optimality, for the lattice theta function, of the Body-Centered-Cubic (resp.
 Face-Centered-Cubic) lattice at high (resp. low) density , would be an important advance both in analytic number theory and in solid-state physics, see also \cite{SerfRoug15}.
 Some recent advances have been made by the first author in \cite{BeterminPetrache,Beterminlocal3d}, using recent results about Jacobi theta functions in \cite{Faulhuber:2016aa}.
-In higher dimensions, the local minimality of some lattices for the lattice theta function, the Epstein zeta function and other related lattice energies was studied by Coulangeon et al. in \cite{Coulangeon:kx,Coulangeon:2010uq,CoulLazzarini}.
+In higher dimensions, the local minimality of some lattices for the lattice theta function, the Epstein zeta function and other related lattice energies was studied by Coulangeon et al. in \cite{Coulangeon:kx,Coulangeon:2010uq,CoulLazzarini,coulschurm18}.
 The above investigation are made under the assumption that the configuration can be expressed as a Bravais lattice.
 In a different approach without periodicity assumptions optimal lattice configurations have been studied e.g. in \cite{VN1,VN2,Rad2,Rad3,Crystal,TheilFlatley,ELi,Stef1,Stef2,Luca:2016aa}.